 5. How do I use a health savings account?

-To use your HSA, you simply need to present your health insurance card and HSA card at the time of service.
+To use your HSA, you simply need to present your health insurance card and HSA debit card at the time of service.
 The health care provider will then bill your health insurance company first and your HSA second.
-If you have enough money in your HSA to cover the entire bill, you will not have to pay anything out-of-pocket.
+You will not have to pay anything out-of-pocket if you have enough money in your HSA to cover the entire bill.
 If you do not have enough money in your HSA to cover the entire bill, you will only be responsible for paying the amount that is not covered by your health insurance or HSA.

 6. What are the benefits of a health savings account?